akivamu/akivamu.github.io/_posts/2017-01-15-when-and-why-use-java-override-annotation.md

 - Java
 ---

-## When should we use `@Override` annotation?
+## When should we use `@Override` annotation

-* When you want to override a method of parent class
+- When you want to override a method of parent class
-* When you want to implement a method of an interface
+- When you want to implement a method of an interface

-## And if we forgot to use `@Override` annotation?
+## And if we forgot to use `@Override` annotation

 It's just fine, no error happens.
 But there will be potential unexpected behaviours due to human mistakes.

-## So why should we use `@Override` annotation?
+## So why should we use `@Override` annotation

-* For code readability.
+- For code readability.
-* To take advantage of compiler error checking.
+- To take advantage of compiler error checking.
-* If Parent class changed, we can immediately see error when compiling.
+- If Parent class changed, we can immediately see error when compiling.

 Check this example: suppose we have a class Vehicle:
 {% highlight java %}